 It is recommended that cleaning and application of sealer is done by a recommended sealing contractor, (see list of recommended application contractors attached or refer to website).
-As external substrates can hold high moisture content, it is recommended that the background, concrete slab or top surface of screed, be waterproofed prior to installation of tiles to minimize any risk of efflorescence.
-To minimize risk of efflorescence and or damage caused by water and salts over time consider an application of Dry Treat 40SK, (for more information refer to www.drytreat.com.au).
+As external substrates can hold high moisture content, it is recommended that the background, concrete slab or top surface of the screed, be waterproofed prior to installation of tiles to minimize any risk of efflorescence.
+To minimize the risk of efflorescence and or damage caused by water and salts over time consider an application of Dry-Treat 40SK, (for more information refer to www.drytreat.com.au).

 Apple Cider Vinegar is considered to be a safe household product to use if such a cleaning agent is required.
 If other commercial acidic cleaners are being used it is preferable to have this done by a recommended sealing application or cleaning contractor as these products may be hazardous to skin eyes and nose.
-Etching from use of an acidic cleaner should be acceptable due to the non slip, or more rustic surface finishes recommended for external floors.
+Etching from the use of an acidic cleaner should be acceptable due to the non-slip, or more rustic surface finishes recommended for external floors.

 As an external surface, some weathering is likely and may result in some fading of the colour, corrosion from acid rain & or pool chemicals.
 This may result in some veins or fissures becoming more open and to some extent more accentuated.
 The manner in which this occurs varies from one material to another as the structure and behaviour when exposed to the elements is unique to each individual material.

 Washing and cleaning

-Washing of the floor for general maintenance purposes should be carried out using a high pressure water source and done as often as required to maintain an adequately clean appearance.
+Washing of the floor for general maintenance purposes should be carried out using a high-pressure water source and done as often as required to maintain an adequately clean appearance.
 Depending on the extent of traffic and soiling, it may be necessary from time to time to “scrub wash” either manually using a standard scrubbing brush or a commercial scrub cleaning machine.
-If using a cleaning agent we recommend Johnsons View Quick, a non rinse product that should help remove dirt and grime and enhance the appearance of the floor.
+If using a cleaning agent we recommend Johnsons View Quick, a non-rinse product that should help remove dirt and grime and enhance the appearance of the floor.